-Regular noise dosimetry surveys when there is a change in equipment or activities that may affect the noise levels.
+Conduct regular noise dosimetry surveys when there is a change in equipment or activities that may affect the noise levels.
 Also, it is recommended to update the noise dosimetry tests every 3 to 5 years even if no changes have occurred in the operations in the facility.
 (This is not required by OSHA but is highly recommended for the safety of the workers).

 Some important things to remember about noise:

 - Noise is energy and is cumulative.
-That means that two 85 dB-A sound-producing machines side-by-side will double the sound energy and increase the noise level to 88 dB-A (not 170 dB-A) (dB-A noise levels are on a logarithmic scale – 3 dB-A is doubling the energy.
+That means that two 85 dB-A sound-producing machines side-by-side will double the sound energy and increase the noise level to 88 dB-A (but not 170 dB-A) (dB-A noise levels are on a logarithmic scale – 3 dB-A is doubling the energy).

 - Hearing protection is the least effective means of reducing worker noise exposure.

-- The OSHA scale is set on 5 dB intervals, but the actual doubling exposure level is actually 3 dB.
-Many countries use the 3dB scale for regulatory noise exposure.
-In short, this means that 85 dB-A may not be adequate protection of all worker’s potential for hearing loss and 88 dB-A should be the limit for mandatory hearing protection as a more satisfactory justified level.
-Your workers’ compensation carrier may ask for a 3 dB-A assessment.
+- The OSHA scale is set on 5 dB intervals, but the actual doubling exposure level is 3 dB.
+Many countries use the 3 dB scale for regulatory noise exposure.
+In short, this means that 85 dB-A levels may not be an adequate protection limit for all workers from potential hearing loss.
+88 dB-A should be the limit for mandatory hearing protection as a more satisfactory justified level.
+Also, your workers’ compensation carrier may ask for a 3 dB-A assessment.
 (Remember that workers’ compensation insurance carriers pay for hearing loss claims).

 - If engineering controls are needed, an Octave Band Analysis is essential.
-Different frequencies of noise are reduced by different means (damping, isolation, acoustical barriers, etc.) depending upon frequency which must be supplied by octave band or 1/3 octave band analysis.
+Different frequencies of noise are reduced by different means (damping, isolation, acoustical barriers, etc.) depending upon frequency.
+This must be supplied by octave band or 1/3 octave band analysis.
 A normal noise meter or noise dosimeter cannot identify separate frequencies.
 Thus where noise reduction is considered—or required—Octave Band Analysis is the appropriate step.